Cafellissimo Paperless Pour Over Review

 In side-by-side tests, we had a hard time telling the difference between this brewer and some of the more highly rated pour-over brewing methods.
 The Cafellissimo delivers a consistently clean and luscious cup of coffee, far better than some of the other cone-shaped pour-over options in our review.

 Ease of Use

-If you're looking for something light, easy to use, and practically zero-waste, then the Cafellissimo is a stellar option.
-Earning top scores in our taste tests and sharing an Editors' Choice award with the iconic V60, this dripper is a solid investment that will serve you well for the long haul.
+If you're looking for something lightweight, easy to use, and with practically zero waste, then the Cafellissimo is a stellar option.
+This device earned fairly high marks in our taste tests, making it a solid investment that will serve you well for the long haul.